-- 10. Place the probe with the bottle attached in a thermally stable environment.
+10. Place the submerged probe in a thermally stable environment.
 Leave the probe suspended in the calibration solution until readings stabilize (15 minutes is usually sufficient).
 The reading should be anywhere from 1% to 40% off from the calibration standard.
 Even once they stabilize, there will be small fluctuations in value.
 If you leave the probe in for too long, it will ionize the water and the conductivity readings will begin to creep up.
-A gentle shake will return the solution to its baseline. - 11.
-Type cal,low,y (where y is the known value of the standard.
+A gentle shake will return the solution to its baseline.

+- 11. Type cal,low,y (where y is the known value of the standard.
 If you are using the Atlas conductivity standard, type cal,low,12880) in the command line and hit enter.
 The conductivity readings in the serial monitor will not update. - 12.
-Remove the probe storage bottle, clean the probe with distilled or RO water, and dry with a clean paper towel.
-Make sure there is no water trapped in the small hole between electrodes.
-Clean and dry the probe storage bottle with distilled or RO water and dry with a clean paper towel. - 13.
-Fill the probe storage bottle with the more conductive of the two conductivity solutions ($80,000 \,\mu\text{S}$ if you're using the Atlas standard solutions).
-Slide the cap ring of the probe storage bottle onto the conductivity probe so that it sits well above the small hole between electrodes.
-Slide the probe storage bottle onto the probe and screw it into the cap so that it seals tightly, and the calibration standard completely covers the small hole between electrodes.
+Remove the probe from the solution, clean the probe with distilled or RO water, and dry with a clean paper towel.
+Make sure there is no water trapped in the small hole between electrodes. - 13.
+Fill the container used to hold calibration solution with the more conductive of the two conductivity solutions (80,000 μ S if you're using the Atlas standard solutions).
 Tap the probe gently to shake out any bubbles. - 14.
-Place the probe with the bottle attached in a thermally stable environment.
+Place the submerged probe in a thermally stable environment.
 Leave the probe suspended in the calibration solution until readings stabilize (15 minutes is usually sufficient).
 The reading should be anywhere from 1% to 40% off from the calibration standard.
 Even once they stabilize, there will be small fluctuations in value.
 If you leave the probe in for too long, it will ionize the water and the conductivity readings will begin to creep up.
 A gentle shake will return the solution to its baseline. - 15.
 Type cal,high,y (where y is the known value of the standard.
 If you are using the Atlas conductivity standard, type cal,high,80000) in the command line and hit enter.
 The conductivity readings in the serial monitor will update and should read very close to 80,000.